Bridge of Flowers (bridge)

 The Bridge of Flowers is in Shelburne Falls, Massachusetts, connecting the towns of Shelburne and Buckland.
 The seasonal footbridge – once a trolley bridge – has a garden of flowers covering it.
-It is only open between April and October.

 As a trolley bridge

-Built for $20,000 in 1908 by the Shelburne Falls and Colrain Street Railway so that freight could be picked up and dropped off directly from the railroads and brought to Colrain.
+Built for $20,000 in 1908 by the Shelburne Falls and Colrain Street Railway, so that freight could be picked up and dropped off directly from the railroads and brought to Colrain.
 This concrete bridge was necessary because the nearby Iron Bridge had a twenty-ton weight limit.
 The Iron Bridge – a truss bridge built in 1890 – is still open to vehicles.
-The two bridges' ends in Buckland are almost side by side.
+The two bridges' ends in Buckland are adjacent.

 As automobile usage began to increase, freight began to be transported more by trucks, and the street railway (trolley) company went bankrupt in 1927.
 The history of the railway is preserved in the Shelburne Falls Trolley Museum.

 As a garden

 In 1929, with the bridge covered in weeds, local housewife Antoinette Burnham came up with the idea of transforming the bridge into a garden.
 Since it was not needed as a footbridge and could not be demolished because it carried a water main between the two towns, the community agreed to her idea.
 The Shelburne Woman's Club sponsored the project in 1928.
 In 1929, eighty loads of loam and several loads of fertilizer were brought to the bridge.
 Several women's clubs around town raised $1,000 in 1929.